ng-Classic/ng-classic/aio/content/guide/upgrade.md

 ### AOT compile the hybrid app

-To use AOT with a hybrid app, you have to first set it up like any other Angular Classicapplication, as shown in the [Ahead-of-time Compilation chapter][AioGuideAotCompiler].
+To use AOT with a hybrid app, you have to first set it up like any other Angular Classic application, as shown in the [Ahead-of-time Compilation chapter][AioGuideAotCompiler].

 Then change `main-aot.ts` to bootstrap the `AppComponentFactory` that was generated by the AOT compiler: